Summary: in this tutorial, you will learn how to work with a PL/SQL nested block that is a PL/SQL block embedded inside another PL/SQL block.

 END;

-There are several advantages of using PL/SQL block label:
+There are several advantages of using PL/SQL block labels:

-• Gain better control of code execution because a block label can be a target for EXITand CONTINUEstatements.
+- Gain better control of code execution because a block label can be a target for

-• Allow you to qualify a reference to a variable in the parent block that has the same name with a variable in child block using the dot notation ( .)
+statements. - Allow you to qualify a reference to a variable in the parent block that has the same name as a variable in the child block using the dot notation (

-In this tutorial, you’ve learned how to work with PL/SQL nested block and how to use block label to qualify references to variables from parent block that has the same name with the variables in the child block.
+In this tutorial, you’ve learned how to work with PL/SQL nested blocks and how to use block labels to qualify references to variables from the parent block that has the same name with the variables in the child block.